Welcome from our Associate Dean, Jo Bishop

 - Manager, Student Health & Well-being: Felicity Miller

-- Manager, Student Affairs and Service Quality: Audrey Chung
+- Acting Manager, Student Affairs and Service Quality: Sally Wilson

-- Student Affairs Officer: Sally Wilson: [email protected] (Bachelor of Biomedical Science, Bachelor of Health Sciences, Bachelor of Exercise and Sports Science/Performance, Doctor of Physiotherapy, Master of Occupational Therapy, Master of Nutrition and Dietetic Practice, Master of Healthcare Innovations)
+- Student Affairs Officers: Sarah Blundstone and Sharon Vincent: [email protected] (Bachelor of Biomedical Science, Bachelor of Health Sciences, Bachelor of Exercise and Sports Science/Performance, Doctor of Physiotherapy, Master of Occupational Therapy, Master of Nutrition and Dietetic Practice, Master of Healthcare Innovations)

-- Medical Program Student Affairs Coordinator: Louise Rumian: [email protected] (Medical Program)
+- Medical Program Student Coordinator: Louise Rumian and Sharon Vincent: [email protected]

 The Student Affairs and Service Quality (SASQ) Office is responsible for providing student support services within the Faculty of Health Sciences and Medicine, including the following: